 There may also be occasions where the crutches simply won’t fit through the doorway.

-The Pros and Cons of Knee Walkers
+The Why or Why Not of Knee Walkers

 For elderly people or those with other mobility issues, a knee walker may be the better option.
 Knee walkers are like mini scooters.
 They come equipped with three wheels (like a tricycle), and feature handlebars and a pad to rest your knee on.